The Borneo Project throughout the years

 Decisive legal victories in several Sarawak Court cases including Rumah Madel and its neighbors, recognizing legal rights of customary land owners over provisional state land leases to oil palm companies, and awarding damages to customary owners whose forest gardens were destroyed.

 Borneo Project provides solidarity support for Rumah Nor in the face of state evictions for real estate development by Tatau Land, a subsidiary of a state development corporation

 Borneo Project provides solidarity support for Sebangan River communities protesting illegal logging on their customary land

 Brihannala Morgan starts as project director, and travels to Borneo to meet partners across Sarawak and Sabah.
 She also travels to Switzerland to meet partners at the Bruno Manser Fund.

-Work on Baram Dam, and other dam expansion begin, including grant for Borneo Project partner CICOM to teach about the effects of dam expansion in affected communities.
-Protests against Cheif Minister of Sarawak, Abdul Taib Mahmud held at Taib owned properties in Seattle and San Francisco, in partnership with the Bruno Manser Fund.
+Work on the campaign against the Baram Dam, and other dam expansion begins, including a grant for Borneo Project partner CICOM to teach about the effects of dam expansion in affected communities.
+Protests against Chief Minister of Sarawak, Abdul Taib Mahmud held at Taib owned properties in Seattle and San Francisco, in partnership with the Bruno Manser Fund.
 Indigenous Language children’s book project initiated.
 The Last Nomads movie shown to over 300 people in showings in Portland, Berkeley, and Atlanta.

 Traditional Penan stories are illustrated by Penan people and printed on waterproof and rip-proof paper.
 Distribution to all Penan villages begins.